cbinwani/ApromoreCore8.0/DEVELOPER.md

 ```

 A style checker will then validate the Java sources.
-The style is defined in `$APROMORE_HOME/apromore-parent/checkstyle.xml`.
+The style is defined in `$APROMORE_HOME/checkstyle.xml`.
-Global exceptions to the style check are defined in `$APROMORE_HOME/apromore-parent/checkstyle-suppressions.xml`.
+Global exceptions to the style check are defined in `$APROMORE_HOME/checkstyle-suppressions.xml`.
-Local exceptions to the style check within particular files are annotated with `@SuppressWarning`.
+Local exceptions to the style check within particular files are annotated with `@SuppressWarnings`.

 ### Requirements
 - No line exceeding 80 characters